 who' s who in the gallery

 THE PARIS SISTERS, JOHN PHILLIPS, MERRY CLAYTON, BRUCE JOHNSTON, BUDDY MILES, MICKY DOLENZ ,

 BRENTON WOOD, DOUG KERSHAW, GARY LEWIS, ANSON WILLIAMS, PAT UPTON, JIM NABORS,

 GARY U.S. BONDS, RUTH BROWN, JOHNNY WINTER, JIMMY GORDON, DAVID CARRADINE, JOHN MALO,

-NOE FALCON AND CALIFORNIA GOLD, PHILLIP JOHN DIAZ AND THE OUTLAW BLUES BAND, LARRY "FUZZY" KNIGHT, EDDIE BERTRAND,
+NOE FALCON & CALIFORNIA GOLD, PHILLIP JOHN DIAZ , LARRY "FUZZY" KNIGHT, EDDIE BERTRAND,

-In the Gallery above are just a portion of the talented folks I have made music with over the years.
+This Gallery above is just a portion of the talented folks I have made music with over the years.

-Whether it was a casual jam or recording studio session, as a sideman or a bandleader.
+Whether it was a casual jam, studio recording session, sideman or a bandleader.